Kassymkhan919/Synitheia/README.md

 <br/>

 ## Criteria
 For this project, assume the reader has prior background knowledge of Computer Science and Prototyping.
-The goal of the README.md is to instruct Professor and Teaching Assistants (TAs) in using the system.
-It must include the team number and the full names of each member.
+The goal of the README.md is to instruct the Professor and Teaching Assistants (TAs) on how to start the created prototypes.
+This file **must** include the team number and the full names of each member.
 In the words of the Professor:
 > "The README is just for helping us figure out how to run your project.
 It doesn't have to be too extensive.
 >